Dragonfly Arts Magazine

 Self-expression through art gives wind to the wings of the dragonfly and we thank these artists who were generous enough to give us a window into their transformational journeys.

-Vanita Leatherwood, M.A., TLA | Director of Community Engagement
+Vanita Leatherwood, M.A., TLA

 SUBMISSION GUIDELINES

 Submitting early in the submission season is encouraged.
-Acceptance notifications will be emailed in June 2023.
+Acceptance notifications will be emailed in May 2024.

 To submit to Dragonfly, please follow all of our guidelines and email your submission(s) to dragonfly@hopeworksofhc.org.